SherryLabs/sherry-contracts/docs/src/contracts/kol-router/KOLFactoryBase.sol/abstract.KOLFactoryBase.md

 ### getTotalRouters

-*Gets the total number of deployed routers*
+*Gets the total number of deployed routers of all Kols*

 ```solidity